agardnerIT/site/_posts/2019/2019-09-24-management-zones-autonomous-monitoring.md

 ```
 {% endraw %}

-PLAYBOOK EXPLANATION
+## Playbook Explanation

 This playbook is really simple & the logic can easily be ported to any other non-Ansible system.

 We tell ansible to run the playbook locally (from the control machine) – because we’re only doing API calls.
 We define some variables up front and use these variables any time you see the double curly braces (eg. `{{ my_variable }}`).

-The playbook consists of a single task which loops through each management zone. item is a special ansible keyword meaning the “thing” we’re looping through (ie. each management zone).
+The playbook consists of a single task which loops through each management zone. item is a special ansible keyword meaning the "thing" we’re looping through (ie. each management zone).

-For each iteration of the loop, we’ll do a PUT operation to Dynatrace and pass it the JSON exactly as it’s defined in managementZones.json.
-Dynatrace will return either a 201 or 204 status code for a successful PUT request, so we tell Ansible that those codes mean a success.
+For each iteration of the loop, we’ll do a `PUT` operation to Dynatrace and pass it the JSON exactly as it’s defined in `managementZones.json`.
+Dynatrace will return either a `201` or `204` status code for a successful `PUT` request, so we tell Ansible that those codes mean a success.

-RESULTS
+## Results

 If you’ve followed this blog post correctly, you should have two files in your directory.
 The JSON file called managementZones.json and the playbook (above) saved as createManagementZone.yaml.

-Now run the playbook: ansible-playbook createManagementZone.yaml
+Now run the playbook: `ansible-playbook createManagementZone.yaml`

 Notice that you now have 3 management zones available in your enviroment: